lfit/releng-docs/docs/ansible.rst

 Ansible Guide
 #############

-This guide documents the process to setup and manage a new ansible role.
+This guide documents the process to setup and manage a new Ansible role.

 .. _ansible-roles: